Fractured Magic: Chapter Seventeen

 Evelyne Corscia sneered.
 “Always afraid to do what it takes.
 Keep it up and you’ll never find her.”

 “Find who?”
 Roman asked, but Evelyne didn’t answer.
-He followed her gaze to something over his shoulder: the forest outside the wide window, where a pair of glowing crimson eyes and a twisted smile faded back into the mist.
+He followed her gaze to something over his shoulder: outside the wide window, between the trees, a pair of glowing crimson eyes and a twisted smile faded back into the mist.

-Roman sat up, his tangled limbs caught in the sheets and making him panic until he realized where he was: in a trailer in Gallontea, thousands of miles away from Troas and his childhood home.
-He reached for the other side of the bed, for the warmth of a lover to reassure him he was there, that this place was real, but he was alone.
+Roman sat up, the bedsheet tangled around his limbs making him panic until he realized where he was: in a trailer in Gallonten, thousands of miles away from Troas and his childhood home.
+He reached for the other side of the bed, for the warmth of a companion to reassure him he was there, that this place was real, but he was alone.

-In time, the shaking subsided and only the pain in his hand remained.
-Roman sighed and scrubbed at his eyes, unsure when these tears began to fall.
-Only once he’d pieced himself back together did he push himself out of bed and go to find Dinara.
-Just as he was about to leave the trailer, a faint thump from above made him pause.
-Forcing a casual smile onto his face, he climbed onto the trailer’s handrail, then up to the roof.
-Sure enough, there Dinara sat, knees hugged to her chest, the moon hanging large and bright behind her like a luminescent frame.
+In time, when the shaking subsided and only the pain in his hand remained, Roman scrubbed at his eyes.
+He didn’t know when these tears began to fall, but he knew he’d made a mess of himself.
+He wanted to find Dinara, but not in this state.
+Only once he’d pieced himself back together did he stand, hearing a thump from above just as he was about to leave the trailer.
+Outside, he climbed onto the trailer’s handrail, then up to the roof.
+Sure enough, there Dinara sat, her knees hugged to her chest and the moon hanging large and bright behind her like a frame.

 “Star gazing, Di?
-You might’ve invited me along,” he said, keeping his tone light and hoping it was too dark for her to notice his red and puffy eyes.
+You could’ve invited me along,” he said, keeping his tone light and hoping it was too dark for her to notice his red and puffy eyes.

-She turned at the sound of Roman’s voice, expression still unguarded.
-In it, he saw all of her thoughts and fears and doubts laid bare.
-If he could see all that, he knew there was no hiding his own sorry state.
+She turned at the sound of his voice, expression still unguarded.
+In it, Roman saw all of her thoughts and fears and doubts laid bare.
+If he could see all of that, with the moon shining so brightly above him, he knew there was no hiding his own sorry state.
 “What are you doing awake?” she asked.

 Roman made his way along the roof to sit beside her.
 “I’m always awake at strange hours of the night.
 You know that.”